collective/collective.excelexport/README.rst

 Installation
 ============

-Install ``collective.documentgenerator`` by adding it to your buildout:
+Install ``collective.excelexport`` by adding it to your buildout:

    [buildout]

     ...

     eggs =
-        collective.documentgenerator
+        collective.excelexport

 and then running "bin/buildout"